naacl-org/naacl-2021-website/_pages/calls/papers.md

 **Abstract Submission Will Be Required for Long and Short Papers**

 Paper submission will be a two-step process.
 Please read carefully.
-Step 1 is the *abstract submission process* that requires you to register the title, author list, abstract and keywords by **Dec 3, 2018** in the START system.
+Step 1 is the *abstract submission process* that requires you to register the title, author list, abstract and keywords by **December 3, 2018** in the START system.
 This will help us to accelerate matching papers with reviewers.
 Step 2 is the *long and short paper submission* which will be due on **December 10, 2018**.
-The title, author list, abstract and keywords may not be changed after Dec 3, 2018; if they change, the entry in START will not match the full paper when it is registered, and it will be rejected as not having met the Abstract deadline.
+The title, author list, abstract and keywords may not be changed after December 3, 2018; if they change, the entry in START will not match the full paper when it is registered, and it will be rejected as not having met the Abstract deadline.

 ### Long Papers